bassistTech/bassistTech.github.io/index.md

 [Online speaker modeling program (new)](speakerpy/index.html): A basic modeling program for sealed and ported loudspeakers based on the equations in my speaker theory article.
 I wrote this as an exercise to learn how to write Web apps in Python.

 [Online speaker modeling program (older)](speakerjs/speaker.html): Javascript version of above.
 I made a pretty good effort to keep it up to date, but the Python code is a lot easier to maintain.

+# People who visited this site also enjoyed...

+Taking a nap.